Skip to main content

 With phishing, data breaches, and accidental leaks rising year-on-year, secure email is no longer just for large enterprises.

-I've spoken with hundreds of people who assumed email was “secure enough” - until they sent something sensitive to the wrong person or discovered how easily inboxes can be compromised.
+Many people assume email is secure enough until they send something sensitive to the wrong person or find out how easily inboxes can be compromised.

 If you're looking for a free way to protect sensitive information, there are now several credible options - including Mailock, a secure email tool designed to work with your existing inbox.